-That may have been the intention, but in 2016, one of the former NSA contractor discovered SIA was hacking the smartphones of American journalists.
+That may have been the intention, but in 2016, one former NSA contractor discovered SIA was hacking the smartphones of American journalists.

-“Using fake identities and Bitcoin, the Infrastructure department anonymously rented servers around the world.
+“Using fake identities and Bitcoin, the Infrastructure department anonymously rented servers worldwide.
 Those remote servers allowed Raven to launch attacks from a network of machines that cannot be traced back to the project.”

 One final note.
-One of Artem Klyushin’s ‘advice’ tweets to Donald Trump was a fawning endorsement of Erik Prince’s plan to privatize the war in Afghanistan which at least suggests the two men know each other well enough to discuss military strategy.
+One of Artem Klyushin’s ‘advice’ tweets to Donald Trump was a fawning endorsement of Erik Prince’s plan to privatize the war in Afghanistan, suggesting the two men know each other well enough to discuss military strategy.

 In May 2018, Chris Wylie exposed Cambridge Analytica’s use of 50 million Facebook profiles to build what Wylie called Stephen Bannon’s “mindf*ck machine.
 Days later, Channel 4 revealed CA’s use of honey traps to interfere in elections.
 Cambridge Analytica and its parent company quickly disbanded.

-CA’s owners transferred the company’s data, and technology to Emerdata, co-owned by CA’s original owners, the Mercers, a Chinese associate of Erik Prince’s and Ahmed al-Khatib, who has close ties to the Emirati Crown Prince.
+CA’s owners transferred the company’s data and technology to Emerdata, co-owned by CA’s original owners, the Mercers, a Chinese associate of Erik Prince and Ahmed al-Khatib, who has close ties to the Emirati Crown Prince.
 The existence of Emerdata was discovered by fellow Twitter investigator Wendy Siegelman.
-The name Emerdata derives from the Emirates.
+The name was Emerdata derives from the Emirates.

 Siegelman also reported another SCL alum Nigel Oakes, calls UAE home

-To manipulate the entire Twitter population on an individual basis, you would need Artificial Intelligence.
-Only A.I. could process such a vast amount of data so accurately and quickly.
+To manipulate the entire Twitter population individually, you would need Artificial Intelligence.
+Only A.I. could process such a vast amount of data accurately and quickly.
 The search for a firm able and willing to undertake such a task led me to Israel’s Fifth Dimension.

 Fifth Dimension was another one of these private spyware companies that spawned from Israel’s famed 8200 division.
 The company’s chairman Benny Gantz was until recently considered the likely successor to Prime Minister Bibi Netanyahu.

-Russian oligarch Viktor Vekselberg – another Putin acolyte – was the principal investor in Fifth Dimension until he found himself on the receiving end of US sanctions for meddling in the 2016 elections and other malign activity.
+Russian oligarch Viktor Vekselberg – another Putin acolyte – was the principal investor in Fifth Dimension until he received US sanctions for meddling in the 2016 elections and other malign activity.
 The April 2018 sanctions effectively froze the oligarch’s assets in the Russian gas sector, but they also surprisingly caused Fifth Dimension to shut down.

-It’s unusual for a company with a specialty in the very sought-after space of machine learning to shut down, especially one with the backing of the Israeli Defense Force – even if their biggest investor backed out.
+It’s unusual for a company specializing in the very sought-after space of machine learning to shut down, especially one with the backing of the Israeli Defense Force – even if their biggest investor backed out.
 Any private equity firm would jump at the chance to invest in a tech start-up like that, but not Fifth Dimension.

 Fifth Dimension transferred its residual technology to yet another Israeli tech firm, NSO, that specialized in the hacking of smartphones – the same hacking firm involved in Jamal Khashoggi’s assassination.

-It does appears like many of the Israeli private spy tech firms like PSY-Group, Black Cube, NSO, and more recently, Carbyne and Cellebrite are fronts for Israeli and Russian stakeholders to surveil citizens of other countries or interfere in their domestic affairs, without damaging official Israeli-American relations.
-Whether Fifth Dimension was too is impossible to say but worth assessing.
+It appears that many Israeli private spy tech firms like PSY-Group, Black Cube, NSO, and more recently, Carbyne and Cellebrite are fronts for Israeli and Russian stakeholders to surveil citizens of other countries or interfere in their domestic affairs without damaging official Israeli-American relations.
+Whether Fifth Dimension was, too, is impossible to say but worth assessing.

-That’s as far I can take you on our journey to see the Wizard but hopefully I’ve provided you with enough to see his outline so keep an eye out for him the next time you wade on to Twitter.
+That’s as far as I can take you on our journey to see the Wizard, but hopefully, I’ve provided you with enough to see his outline, so keep an eye out for him the next time you wade on to Twitter.

 We battled that monstrous machine for four years, fighting a war for the heart and minds of Americans.
 A race against the clock to avoid a second Trump term.
 A war most Americans didn’t even know existed.
 And a war we won, for now.